National University of Singapore Faculty of Law

 The National University of Singapore Faculty of Law (NUS Law) is Singapore's oldest law school.
-NUS Law was initially established in 1956 as the Department of Law in the University of Malaya.
+NUS Law was initially established in 1956 as the Department of Law in the University of Malaya, and subsequently, University of Singapore.
 After its establishment, NUS Law was Singapore's only law school for half a century, until the subsequent establishment of the SMU School of Law in 2007 and the SUSS School of Law in 2017.
 NUS Law is currently located at the NUS Bukit Timah Campus.
 The current dean of NUS Law is Andrew Simester.
-Internationally, NUS Law has been ranked eleventh by the QS World University Rankings by Subject in 2022 and ninth by the Times Higher Education World University Rankings by Subject in 2023.
+Internationally, NUS Law has been ranked twelfth by the QS World University Rankings by Subject in 2024 and eleventh by the Times Higher Education World University Rankings by Subject in 2024.

 History

 After its establishment in 1956 as the Department of Law of the University of Malaya, NUS Law attained faculty status in 1959, and Lionel Astor Sheridan was appointed as its founding dean.
 Its pioneer batch of students graduated in 1961, featuring future notable figures such as Chan Sek Keong and Tommy Koh.
 After the division of the University of Malaya in 1962, the faculty continued as part of the new University of Singapore.
 Subsequently, the faculty became part of the National University of Singapore which was formed in 1980 by a merger between the University of Singapore and Nanyang University.